jrootham/editor/README.md

 #### Comments

 All source needs comments, we are using the simplest system.
-All lines that start with # are comments.
+Comments start with # and run to the end of the line.

 #### Structure